ThuraAung1601/faster-kan/README.md

-# Experemints with FastKAN for benchmarking
+# Experiments with FastKAN for benchmarking

 This repository contains a very fast implementation of Kolmogorov-Arnold Network (KAN).
 The forward time of FaskKAN is 3.33x faster than [efficient KAN](https://github.com/Blealtan/efficient-kan), and the implementation is a LOT easier.